“It made me think about my local community and what I value about it.” Participant

-It provides a way of making and keeping connections; initially, it intended to deliver a programme of face-to-face events and creative sessions, along with our partners Rural Coffee Caravan and DanceEast, to bring people together.
+It provided a way of making and keeping connections; initially, it intended to deliver a programme of face-to-face events and creative sessions, along with our partners Rural Coffee Caravan and DanceEast, to bring people together.

-Create offers regular creative activities, specially devised by our team of artists, that range from photographing a daily journey on your mobile phone to writing poetry about your hands or printmaking using fruit and flowers from the garden.
+Create offered regular creative activities, specially devised by our team of artists, that ranged from photographing a daily journey on your mobile phone to writing poetry about your hands or printmaking using fruit and flowers from the garden.
 Each activity is published on the Make, Do & Friends blog site, where it can also be downloaded as a pdf.
 We also produce Create Activity Packs, which we will happily post out to people if they would prefer to take part that way.

 Community We are all limited in how and where we can meet up – and Zoom definitely offers an alternative means to achieve this, even if we find the technology a little daunting.
-So, we have devised a series of informal, relaxed Zoom sessions that, whilst focusing on a creative activity such as creative writing or listening to a radio drama, also provides hints and tips on how to enjoy using Zoom.
+So, we devised a series of informal, relaxed Zoom sessions that, whilst focusing on a creative activity such as creative writing or listening to a radio drama, also provided hints and tips on how to enjoy using Zoom.